 I double checked whether it was true that HIV and coronavirus have similarities.
 I took the four additional sequences (the "novel inserts") they found in the coronavirus genome and I looked to see if, as they said, it was similar to HIV.
 The truth is while these sequences do pop up in HIV, they also pop up in tons of other viruses.
 There's no reason to immediately suspect a nefarious fusion of HIV and coronavirus.

 Sequence one out of four is indeed found in both coronavirus and HIV.
 The same sequence also appears in a virus that infects Streptococcus (spherical bacteria), a rat virus, and an "acute bee paralysis virus."

 I did the same analysis on sequence two.
 Once again, HIV and the coronavirus appear together, but also a mouse herpes virus, a rat cytomegalovirus (the virus that causes mononucleosis, popularly known as mono or the 'kissing disease'), and a virus that infects sweet potatoes.

 The stories for the other two sequences are the same.
 Those sequences appear in benign viruses like Peach-associated luteovirus (a plant virus), Bovine papillomavirus type 9 (the cow version of HPV), and Leptopilina boulardi Toti-like virus (a virus that infects wasps).

-So the facts are that Wuhan coronavirus may have some new additions to it, but they're common bits and pieces found in tons of viruses — not just HIV — and there's no proof that they even have anything to do with how the Wuhan coronavirus behaves.
+So the facts are that the new coronavirus may have some new additions to it, but they're common bits and pieces found in tons of viruses — not just HIV — and there's no proof that they even have anything to do with how the coronavirus behaves.